Introduction #

 Navigation #

 This allows the editing of the Navigation menu(s).
-While WordPress allows the option for multiple menus, it is expected that a u3a will only have one, that is identical on all pages.
+While WordPress allows for multiple menus, typically a u3a will only have one, which is identical on all pages (this is called the SiteBuilder menu for historic reasons).
 The design and management of multiple navigation menus are currently outside the scope of this documentation.
 Selecting Navigation displays the curated blocks used by the site visitors to navigate the u3a site.

-It should be noted that the Template for the Welcome page has precedence over all other page and post templates, so is the only one that a u3a Web Manager is normally concerned with.
-With Welcome highlighted, select the edit icon, the navigation menu can then be edited as discussed here.
+It should be noted that the Template for the Welcome page has precedence over all other page and post templates, so it is typically the only one that a u3a site administrator is normally concerned with.
+To allow editing, with Welcome highlighted, select the edit icon, and the navigation menu can then be edited as discussed here.

 Styles #

-This changes the global colour scheme of the header and footer.
-The style should not be changed as it produces a site that does not conform to u3a branding.
+The overall style should not be changed as it will produce a site that does not conform to u3a branding.

 Blocks #

-- It is possible to modify how any individual block is displayed, using the Style ans Settings features in the blocks right-hand side-bar.
+Note: It is possible to modify how an individual block is displayed on a specific page or post by using the Style and Settings options in the block’s right-hand sidebar.

 Pages #

-You can select an individual page for further details and if the page or the edit symbol is selected the content creator can edit the page using the block editor.
+This provides a complete list of pages within the site.
+The content creator can select an individual page for further details, and if the page or the edit symbol is selected, the content creator can edit the page using the block editor.
 It should be noted that the Headers and Footers are locked, as these can only be edited through Templates.
-On completing any edit, you need to Save the page (not publish as in the Block Editor).
-It is recommended that content providers follow the process discussed in the Page Overview user guide.
+On completing any edit, Save the page (not Publish as in the Block Editor).

 Templates #